MtnBiker/historical-streets-la/ImplementationNotes.md

     $(document).ready(function() {
        editMap(popupText); // editMap() is in assets/javascripts/packs/streets.js
     });
 Aren't packs supposed to automatically be loaded?
+"Webpack does not expose your JavaScript to the global scope; every file is treated as a module, which, in practice, is a function with its own scope.
+To expose a particular reference to the global scope, you can assign it to the window object, e.g., window.editMap = editMap, from within the module." @rossta

 Tried `import "streets"` Missing module.
 Moved streets and `import '../src/streets.js'` and now onto other errors `L.BingLayer is not a constructor`
 `import '../src/leaflet-bing-layer.js'` Didn't help